zarthur/CSCC-Android-Mobile-Applications-Notes/week_11/readme.md

 Here, the action is `getActivity()` and the data to be operated on is the *ContactActivity* class; this explicitly starts an activity.
-With implicit intents, we'll desribe the action we want to perform, typically with constants from the *Intent* class.
+With implicit intents, we'll describe the action we want to perform, typically with constants from the *Intent* class.
 For example, we can use *Intent.ACTION_IMAGE_CAPTURE* if we wanted to use the camera or *Intent.ACTION_SEND* if we wanted to send the specified data.
 To send an email to a specific address without any attachments, we'll use the *Intent.ACTION_SENDTO* action.

 There are additional pieces of information that we can provide with an intent.
-One of these is bundle extras that can be used provide addtional information to the target activity.
+One of these is bundle extras that can be used provide additional information to the target activity.
 One example of using extras is to specify the destination email address when sending email.